Queens' College, Cambridge: May Ball

 The college hosts a May Ball every two years.
 In recent years, due to popularity, tickets have been available only to Queens' members and their guests.
 Highlights include an extravagant fireworks display and a variety of musical acts; Florence and the Machine, Bombay Bicycle Club, Kaiser Chiefs, Alex Clare, JP Cooper, and Klaxons have played at the event.
-2013 marked the centenary of Queens' May Ball, the event was white tie and the entertainment included Simon Amstell and Bastille.
+2013 marked the centenary of Queens' May Ball, the event was white tie and the entertainment included Bastille.

 Traditions

 College grace

 The college grace is customarily said before and after dinner in the hall.
 The reading of grace before dinner (ante prandium) is usually the duty of a scholar of the college; grace after dinner (post prandium) is said by the President or the senior fellow dining.
 The grace is said shortly after the fellows enter the hall, signalled by the sounding of a gong.
 The Ante Prandium is read after the fellows have entered, the Post Prandium after they have finished dining.
 However, the last grace is almost never used.
 A simpler English after-dinner grace is now said:

 For these and all his mercies, for the queens our foundresses and for our other benefactors, God's holy name be blessed and praised.
 God preserve our King and Church.